atcasanova/hackyeaster2023/CodeLocked/README.md

 ```
 <img width="291" alt="image" src="https://user-images.githubusercontent.com/2973929/234139821-36067129-b940-4169-9780-35d05761870e.png">

-Then all you had to do was to input this password in the lock using your mouse and hit `#`
+Finally, all I had to do was enter this code into the lock using my mouse and hit #.
+Voilà!